Zeeshan102/Soccer_forecasting/README.md

-# 2018 World Cup Group Stage Simulation
+# 2018 FIFA World Cup Simulator
 This project simulates the group stage matches of the 2018 FIFA World Cup using a Poisson distribution to generate match scores.
 It also calculates the group standings based on the simulated outcomes.

 ## Table of Contents